 Since the introduction of the Financial Advisory and Intermediary Services (FAIS) Act almost two decades ago, insurance brokers should be advising, not just pushing a product.
 The client’s unique risk profile must be considered carefully before the appropriate financial products can be tabled.

 Sectional title insurance is about insuring the body corporate – a collective of property owners – and not just insuring buildings.
 Trustees have a fiduciary duty to ensure that both the buildings and the owners are properly insured.
-The owners and trustees need protection in respect of liability pertaining to the common property, as well as protection against dishonesty on the part of trustees and managing agents.
-A broker who advises on sectional title, should be well-versed in the legislative requirements and should take the client’s particular areas of risk and concerns into consideration.
+The owners and trustees need protection in respect of liability about the common property, as well as protection against dishonesty on the part of trustees and managing agents.
+A broker who advises on sectional title should be well-versed in the legislative requirements and should take the client’s particular areas of risk and concerns into consideration.

 Finding the best broker for your scheme

 If you find yourself with more than one good option, select two or three and interview them.
-Request a one pager from them on how they can best advise your body corporate, their strong points and how they would service the scheme in respect of further advice, mitigation, administration and claims handling.
+Request a one-pager from them on how they can best advise your body corporate, their strong points, and how they would service the scheme in respect of further advice, mitigation, administration, and claims handling.